Updates

 What Other Reviews Skip

-What 1,000 Plus-plan credits actually buy in InVideo AI
+What 1,000 Plus-plan credits actually buy — sourced from InVideo’s help center

 At Ultra quality (VEO 3.1): ~6 one-minute videos per month.
 At Pro quality: ~12.
 At Basic quality (stock footage): ~500.
-A verified G2 reviewer paid $60 for the Max plan expecting the advertised generation volume and ended up with two minutes of video.
-That is the predictable result of using Ultra-quality generation on a plan built around Basic-tier credits.
+A verified G2 reviewer paid $60 for the Max plan and got two minutes of video.
+A separate Quora user paid $120 for the Generative plan, accepted a popup showing 18 credits per video, and found their 100-credit allocation gone after six videos.
+Both outcomes are predictable from the architecture.
 Calculate your expected monthly credit consumption before paying.

 Follow the Money